“The restaurant experience starts before the food even arrives. It begins the moment a guest walks in and senses the atmosphere” – Danny Meyer.

 3. Café Layout

-• Example: Starbucks and Blue Bottle Coffee embrace this layout, offering a mix of small tables and counter seating for customers to relax or work.
+- Example: Starbucks and Blue Bottle Coffee exemplify this layout by providing a mix of small table and counter seating for people to enjoy, work, and unwind.

 4. Family-Style Layout